SharveshSubhash/Semantic_Cuda_optimized_Visual_Slam/README.md

 That script does **everything** in Steps 7 + 8 (it installs torch2trt, installs
 nanoowl, downloads the OWL-ViT weights, exports to ONNX, builds the TensorRT engine, and runs a smoke-test inference).
-If you prefer to do it manually:
+If We prefer to do it manually:

 ```bash
 # Inside the container